CORE Team Leadership Guide:

 Culture doesn't shift through good ideas—it shifts through living examples.
 CORE Teams are the living proof that disciplemaking is possible, powerful, and worth following.

-“If you want to build a disciplemaking culture, build a CORE before you build a crowd.”
+“If you want to build a disciplemaking culture, build a CORE team before you build a crowd.”

 “The ultimate purpose of the CORE team is to glorify God.
 But to do so, they must become something first: a team of disciplemakers.” — Justin Gravitt